+Grade 7 Life Science

+Cell Biology

-Grade 7 Life Science Cell Biology 1. ng organisms are composed of cells, from just one to many trillions, whose details usuable only through a microscope.
-As a basis for understanding this concept: a.
-Students know cells function similarly in all living organisms. b.
-Students know the characteristics that distinguish plant cells from animal cells, inclu- chloroplasts and cell walls. с.
-Students know the nucleus is the repository for genetic information in plant and anim cells. d.
-Students know that mitochondria liberate energy for the work that cells do and that chloroplasts capture sunlight energy for photosynthesis. e.
-Students know cells divide to increase their numbers through a process of mitosis, we results in two daughter cells with identical sets of chromosomes. f.
+- 1. All living organisms are composed of cells, from just one to many trillions, whose details usually are visible only through a microscope.
+As a basis for understanding this concept: - a.
+Students know cells function similarly in all living organisms. - b.
+Students know the characteristics that distinguish plant cells from animal cells, including chloroplasts and cell walls. - c.
+Students know the nucleus is the repository for genetic information in plant and animal cells. - d.
+Students know that mitochondria liberate energy for the work that cells do and that chloroplasts capture sunlight energy for photosynthesis. - e.
+Students know cells divide to increase their numbers through a process of mitosis, which results in two daughter cells with identical sets of chromosomes. - f.
 Students know that as multicellular organisms develop, their cells differentiate.
-Genetics 2.
-A typic al cell of any organism contains genetic instructions that specify its traits.
-Those traits Read a topographic map and a geologic map for evidence provided on the maps and construct and interpret a simple scale map. g.
-Interpret events by sequence and time from natural phenomena (e.g., the relative age rocks and intrusions). h.
-Identify changes in natural phenomena over time without manipulating the phenome (e.g., a tree limb, a grove of trees, a stream, a hill slope).